Adding Insulation To Your Home?

 Insulation levels are very important in your home, it keeps you cool in the summer and warm in the winter.
 It also keeps you from losing your precious money spent heating or cooling your home by trapping all that energy in your home and not letting it escape outside.
 Our comprehensive observations will tell you your current levels of insulation in your attic, walls and floor, and even offer suggestions on dense packing external walls with insulation if necessary.

 Most ducts are very leaky (i.e. more than 20% of the air moving through the system is leaking into spaces you do not want heated or cooled) we use a use sealant (mastic) and metal-backed (foil) tape or an aerosol sealant to seal the seams and connections of ducts.
-This is something your Comfort Consultant or Technician can also determine if this is best for your home.
+Your Comfort Consultant or HVAC technician can determine if duct sealing is best for your home.

 Proper Refrigerant Charge (Central Air Conditioners and Heat Pumps Only)